- Crohn’s disease is a type of inflammatory bowel disease.

-- A colonoscopy (or sigmoidoscopy) may be performed, where a thin, flexible tube containing a tiny camera looks inside your bowel for inflammation.
+- A colonoscopy (or sigmoidoscopy) — a thin, flexible tube containing a tiny camera looks inside your bowel for inflammation.
 A similar test can also be used to look inside your stomach (gastroscopy).

-- A biopsy (small sample of tissue) may be taken from inside the bowel so a pathologist can examine it under a microscope to look for signs of disease.
+- Biopsies — small samples of tissue may be taken from inside your bowel during a colonoscopy.
+These are examined under a microscope to look for signs of disease.

 How is Crohn’s disease treated?

-Surgery for Crohn's disease can remove or widen sections of the bowel that are badly affected by disease.
-The healthy ends of the bowel are usually re-joined to each other.
+Surgery for Crohn's disease is sometimes needed to remove or widen sections of your bowel that are badly affected by disease.
+The healthy ends of your bowel are usually re-joined to each other.

-Sometimes, a stoma (an artificial opening in the stomach that diverts faeces or urine into a bag) is required if the disease is very severe.
-It’s normal to feel uneasy about the idea of living with a stoma, but it often greatly improves a person’s quality of life.
+Sometimes, a stoma (an artificial opening in your tummy that diverts faeces (poo) into a bag) is needed.
+A stoma can be temporary or permanent.
+It’s normal to feel uneasy about the idea of living with a stoma, but it often greatly improves your quality of life.

 - exercising regularly to lift your mood and help relieve stress

-- learning some relaxation techniques to help manage stress
+- learning relaxation techniques to help manage stress

 Crohn's disease can cause bowel obstruction.
-When this happens, symptoms include increasing abdominal pain and cramping, vomiting and bloating.
-This is a medical emergency that requires a trip to hospital.
+This is a medical emergency that needs to be treated in hospital.

 If you suspect that you are having a life-threating medical emergency, call triple zero (000) immediately and ask for an ambulance.

-- For information and support, visit Crohn's and Colitis Australia or call the IBD helpline on 1800 138 029.
+You can also visit Crohn's & Colitis Australia or call the IBD helpline on 1800 138 029.